How can I build an IT roadmap?

 Start building your own IT roadmap

 Goals, initiatives, features, and timing — now you have the building blocks for your IT roadmap.
 There are plenty of templates that can help you get started for free.
 But many are built for product teams.
 If you want customizable roadmaps for IT, use purpose-built roadmapping software like Aha!
 Roadmaps.
-With a prebuilt workspace for IT teams, Aha!
-Roadmaps gives you a centralized place to prioritize initiatives, manage complex work, and streamline feedback.
-It also integrates with a number of popular development tools.
-Try Aha!
-Roadmaps — free for 30 days.

 - Introduction to information technology